Flat Roof Repair: What Commercial Property Owners Need to Know

 Modified Bitumen

 A multi-layer asphalt-based system.
 Modified bitumen repairs involve torch-applying or cold-adhering new membrane patches over damaged sections.
-This system is common on commercial buildings built in the 1980s–2000s and requires contractors experienced with asphalt-based commercial roofing.
+This system is common on commercial buildings built in the 1980s–2000s and requires contractors experienced with asphalt-based commercial roofing techniques.

 Built-Up Roofing (BUR / Tar & Gravel)

-One of the oldest commercial roofing systems, built-up roofing consists of multiple layers of bitumen and reinforcing fabric.
-BUR repairs involve removing gravel, patching the damaged felts, and re-applying flood coat and gravel.
-These roofs are extremely durable when properly maintained — many last 30+ years.
+One of the oldest and most proven commercial roofing systems, built-up roofing consists of multiple layers of bitumen and reinforcing fabric.
+BUR repairs involve removing gravel, patching damaged felts, and re-applying flood coat and gravel.
+These roofs are extremely durable — many last 30+ years with proper maintenance.

 Commercial Roof Repair Costs

-Commercial roof repair costs are significantly higher than residential because of larger surface areas, specialized materials, certified labor requirements, and liability insurance mandates.
-The wide cost range reflects the variety of commercial building sizes and roofing systems.
+Commercial roof repair costs are significantly higher than residential because of larger surface areas, specialized materials, certified labor requirements, and commercial insurance mandates.
+The wide range below reflects the variety of commercial building sizes and roofing systems.

 $500 – $2,500